Storybook Dining at Artist Point with Snow White Review

 - Magic Mirror’s Slow-braised Pork Shank (Horseradish-Mashed Potato, Wilted Greens, and Jus)

 Our final course was dessert.
-I wish I could start here by saying dessert was the saving grace for Storybook Dining at Artist Point.
+I wish I could say that dessert was the saving grace for Storybook Dining at Artist Point.
+Unfortunately, the desserts were mediocre.

 - Miner’s Treasures